heungjae/actifio/sky/oracle/install.md

-### Setting up Oracle Protection
+## Setting up Oracle Protection

 Prior to protecting an Oracle database using Actifio, we will need to:

+## Preparing for protection

-#### Patching Oracle 12c
+### Patching Oracle 12c

-Actifio Application Aware mounts may fail if your Oracle 12c installation does not include this patch, which can be downloaded from the Oracle support portal:
+If we working with Oracle 12, ensure the software is patched with the following patches:
 `Oracle Database 12c Bug# 19404068 (ORA-1610 ON RECOVER DATABASE FOR CREATED CONTROLFILE)`
 • (Patch 19404068) Linux x86-64 for Oracle 12.1.0.2.0
 • (Patch 19404068) IBM AIX on POWER Systems (64-bit) for Oracle 12.1.0.2.0
 • (Patch 19404068) Solaris on SPARC (64-bit) for Oracle 12.1.0.2.0

+Actifio Application Aware mounts may fail if your Oracle 12c installation does not include the above patch, which can be downloaded from the Oracle support portal:

 To see if the patch is installed, run:
 ```